bokunimowakaru/ups/README.md

 ### Outputs of 2 GPIOs used for Switching Charging or Discharging
 Two of the series FETs switches the connetcion modes of the charging, the discharging, and disconected mode.
-In the charging mode, the both of FETs are turned On.
+In the charging mode and the discharging mode, the both of FETs are turned On.
-And in the discharging mode, turned Off the charging FET.
+And if the voltage of batterry reached too high voltage for CV charging, turned Off the charging FET.
 Both FETs are turned off to prevent over-discharge when the voltage drops below the end voltage.

 ## Pinout for M5Stack Core